-In 1996 KT narrowed her focus to pursue two, parallel paths – 1) form a company to consistently create and direct her original compositions and 2) found the Seattle based arts space, Velocity Dance Center, a vital arts resource and incubator for thousands of movement artists.
+KT was a founding member of D-9, an all-female cooperative that commissioned, produced and performed new dance work.
+She envisioned and co-founded with Michele Miller Velocity Dance Center, a vital arts resource and incubator for thousands of movement artists.
 During her 10-year tenure at Velocity, KT instituted four instrumental programs to facilitate the growth of the Seattle dance community – Strictly Seattle Summer Dance Intensive, The Guest Artist Series, SCUBA National Touring Dance Alliance and The Bridge Project.

-Her career as a generative artist began with a commission from On the Boards in Seattle and by 2006 she had built five evening-length works that toured performance venues and colleges throughout the US and in Japan, Canada, Germany and Ecuador.
+During her career she has built over 30 works that have toured performance venues, festivals and colleges throughout the US and in Japan, Canada, Germany and Ecuador.

 As an educator, KT has built three pedagogical systems that she has taught and refined for 20 years.
-Reinvent Your Eye – Tools for Abstract Composition, Physical Practice, a daily training class for professional dancers and her dance/film workshop Frame by Frame.
+Reinvent Your Eye – Tools for Abstract Composition, Physical Practice, a daily training class for professional dancers and her film workshop, Frame by Frame.
 She has taught at numerous festivals and universities including Jacob’s Pillow Dance Festival, Oberlin College, Cornish College of the Arts, Texas Christian University, Mt.
 Holyoke, The University of Washington, The Hong Kong Academy of the Performing Arts and the SNDO, Amsterdam.

 Notable fellowships, awards, articles and grants include: